Do Root Canals Hurt?

 You would think root canals would be extremely uncomfortable, but if everything is done correctly, it shouldn’t hurt.
 The procedure is designed to eliminate discomfort rather than cause it.
 Before a root canal is in full swing, the area around the tooth is numbed.
 So, getting a root canal should feel just like a cavity filled.
 If root canals give you feelings of dental anxiety our office in Lincoln, NE would love to work with you.
 We offer oral sedation and cater to patients suffering from dental anxiety.

 We are happy to discuss all treatment options before undergoing root canals.
-To schedule an appointment with our Lincoln Dentist near you, please feel free to call our office, and we would be happy to schedule you.
+To schedule an appointment with our Lincoln Dentist near you, please call our office, and we would be happy to schedule you.

 3. Aftercare: Discomfort after a root canal